Taxation of international executives

 Tax formalities on entering Denmark: The employee must register for a tax card.

 Tax formalities on leaving Denmark: The employee must deregister from the national register and notify the tax authorities.

 Every year in March/April following the tax year, a resident will receive either a pre-printed tax assessment or an information letter from the Danish tax authorities.
 If the pre-printed tax assessment does not contain the correct taxable income or deductions, corrections must be returned to the tax authorities by 1 May at the latest.
-The filing deadline may be extended to 1 July by written application.
+The filing deadline may be extended to 1 July.